jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 ### Assessment

 Execution occurred only after extensive environmental validation.
+Execution therefore represented the culmination of numerous preceding behaviors rather than the beginning of the operation itself.

 ## Persistence